RedStoneMatt/DownloadSmashCustomMusic/README.md

 Songs with / or \ in their name won't be downloaded if you're on windows, sometimes if works, sometimes it don't.
+Since the last update, some special characters in the game's name like "&" will be replaced by "&amp;" for some reasons